Work will never be the same. We’ve talked more about this here.

 If you run a business, below are some things you can do.

-- Automate/ outsource all or most left side of the brain/algorithmic work.
-If a task implies following a set of established instructions down a single pathway to one conclusion, it’ll be among the first to be automated.
+- Automate/outsource all or most of the left side of the brain/algorithmic work.
+If a task implies following a set of established instructions down a single pathway to one conclusion, it’ll be amongst the first to be automated.

-rightside of the brain/ heuristic kind of work — interesting, challenging, creative; the kind of task that requires someone to find a solution/path themselves.
-McKinsey estimates that about 70 percentof the job growth in the US comes from heuristic work — these are the jobs of the future.
+rightside of the brain/heuristic kind of work — interesting, challenging, creative—the kind of tasks that require someone to find a solution/path themselves.
+McKinsey estimates that about 70% of job growth in the US comes from heuristic work — these are the jobs of the future.

-- Put meaning and purpose the core of your business and the jobs you offer.
+- Put meaning and purpose at the core of your business and the jobs you offer.
 Millennials care more about purpose than they do about paychecks.
-Communicate clearly the “why”, and the “how” and “what” will come naturally.
+Communicate clearly the ‘why’, and the ‘how’ and ‘what’ will come naturally.

-inyour business the best and most suitable tools of the myriad available now; e.g. you won’t win by making your employees type faster on a typewriter, you’ll win by using intuitive technology that turns voice into ready proofread docs.
-Andrea, the CEO of Mailbird is a great example of how you can both use — AND produce (in her case) state-of-the-art tools designed to run your (remote) team.
+into your business the best and most suitable tools from the myriad now available—e.g. you won’t win by making your employees type faster on a typewriter, you’ll win by using intuitive technology that turns voice into ready proofread docs.
+Andrea, the CEO of Mailbird is a great example of how you can both use — AND produce in her case—state-of-the-art tools designed to run your (remote) team.

 - Put people first.
 Money is not an entrepreneur’s scarcest resource.
 In the era of venture capital, grants, accelerators, angel investors, financial capital is relatively abundant* and cheap.
 Talent is the scarcest resource.
-Let’s highlight: financial capital is abundant but carefully managed; human capital is scarce but not carefully managed.
-People bring you all the other sources of added value that really matter nowadays: knowledge, inspiration, energy, innovation, technologies.
+To highlight this point—financial capital is abundant but carefully managed, human capital is scarce but not carefully managed.
+People bring you all the other sources of added value that really matter nowadays—knowledge, inspiration, energy, innovation, technologies.

 likeyou’ve earned it.
 Stay humble, stay hungry and always hustle.
-And hire the people who are and do some of the things I describe just below.
+Hire people who embody sisu.

-- Acquire what the Finnish call ‘sisu’ – the psychological strength that allows a person to overcome extraordinary challenges.
-Connoting a willingness to act even when the reward seems out of reach, it’s the determination and bravery that, as an entrepreneur, you no doubt need — and probably exercise already.
+- Sisu is a Finnish term that describes the psychological strength that allows a person to overcome extraordinary challenges.
+It’s a willingness to act even when the reward seems out of reach, it’s the determination and bravery that, as an entrepreneur, you no doubt need — and probably already exercise.